jakedgrant/TokCleaner/MARKETING_PLAN.md

 **Monetization for v2.0:**
 - Keep TikTok free for existing users (grandfather clause)
-- Charge $4.99 for "TokCleaner Pro" with all platforms
+- Charge $4.99 for "Paramless Pro" with all platforms
 - OR offer as $2.99 in-app purchase upgrade

 ---